lingtalfi/Light_LoginNotifier/doc/api/Ling/Light_LoginNotifier/Service/LightLoginNotifierService.md

 - LightLingStandardService02::setOptions &ndash; Sets the options.
 - LightLingStandardService02::logDebug &ndash; Sends a message to the debug log, only if the useDebug option is set to true.
 - LightLingStandardService02::error &ndash; Throws an exception.
-- LightLingStandardService02::prepareNames &ndash; Prepare names used by this class.